A Guide to Navigating Financial Transitions as an Empty Nester

 Even with resources in place, a well-rounded healthcare strategy is essential, especially as you plan for this next stage of life.
 Beyond traditional long-term care insurance, consider options like concierge medical services, in-home care planning, or setting clear medical directives.
 These proactive decisions help ensure your preferences are honored, and your family is not left scrambling in the event of an unexpected health event.
 Thoughtful planning today can provide greater clarity and alignment between your health priorities and overall financial strategy.

-Reimagine Your Purpose Charitable Impact
+Reimagine Your Purpose Through Charitable Impact

 With children out of the house, many parents discover renewed energy and bandwidth to pursue passions that once took a back seat.
 Perhaps you’re drawn to serve on a nonprofit board, mentor the next generation, or launch a philanthropic initiative.
 Giving back not only creates impact but also brings clarity to your own purpose.
 From donor-advised funds to strategic giving plans, your philanthropy can become a cornerstone of your legacy.